SIMEXP/fmriprep-denoise-benchmark/_sources/research_report/results.md

 glue('distance_qcfc', fig, display=False)
 ```

-Ideally, a denoising strategy should leave no residual association between QC-FC and interregional distance.
+Ideally, a denoising strategy should leave no residual association between QC-FC and interregional distance ({numref}`fig:distance_qcfc`).
 No strategy can eliminate the correlation between motion and short-range connectivity edges.
 In both datasets, we see all strategies reduce the magnitude of the correlation between distance and motion compared to the baseline.
 We observed a trend that strategies `scrubbing.2` and `scrubbing.2+gsr` are the closest in reducing the correlation to 0 between distance and motion, followed by `aroma` and `aroma+gsr`.